phoenixframework/phoenix/guides/plug.md

     socket "/phoenix/live_reload/socket", Phoenix.LiveReloader.Socket
     plug Phoenix.LiveReloader
     plug Phoenix.CodeReloader
-    plug Phoenix.Ecto.CheckRepoStatus, otp_app: :demo
+    plug Phoenix.Ecto.CheckRepoStatus, otp_app: :hello
   end
 ```

 This block is only executed in development.
+It enables:
-It enables live reloading (if you change a CSS file, they are updated in-browser without refreshing the page), code reloading (so we can see changes to our application without restarting the server), and check repo status (which makes sure our database is up to date, raising a readable and actionable error otherwise).
+* live reloading - if you change a CSS file, they are updated in-browser without refreshing the page;
+* [code reloading](`Phoenix.CodeReloader`) - so we can see changes to our application without restarting the server;
+* check repo status - which makes sure our database is up to date, raising a readable and actionable error otherwise.

 ### Router plugs